palaeoware/SPIERS/SPIERSedit/docs/radial.rst

 to that single slice, with the optimum adjustment level determined by trial and error.
 Note that to re-generate in this workflow, both the linear and radial generation steps must be repeated, as performing a second radial correction without an intervening linear generation will simply double the effect of the radial correction, rather than repeating it.
-After the correct settings are determined, the linear generation and correction can be applied to all required sices by selecting them in the slice selection prior to generation and correction.
+After the correct settings are determined, the linear generation and correction can be applied to all required slices by selecting them in the slice selection prior to generation and correction.

 Note that sample pixels will not be affected by generation and correction as they are locked (the lock brush doubles up as both a a selection and locking facility).
 This is unlikely to be a problem as, by definition, these pixels are